yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 Additionally, he introduced a {{< gh-hovercard "9453" "`ScratchBuffer` class" >}} to act as a wrapper around a heap-allocated buffer of memory.

-The advantage of this class lies on the fact that it eliminates the need initialise the stored values, and the need to copy the data when the buffer needs to grow.
+The advantage of this class lies with the fact that it eliminates the need to initialize the stored values, and the need to copy the data when the buffer needs to grow.
-Thus, it would help to speed up things by minimising the amount of time spent on memory management tasks.
+Thus, it would help to speed up things by minimizing the amount of time spent on memory management tasks.

-german77 implemented {{< gh-hovercard "9444" "the `FreeThreadCount` info type," >}} which is needed by titles such as `Just Dance 2023 Edition` (although that game requires more changes in order to work).
+german77 implemented {{< gh-hovercard "9444" "the `FreeThreadCount` info type," >}} which is needed by titles such as `Just Dance 2023 Edition` (although that game requires additional changes in order to work).

-[Saalvage](https://github.com/Saalvage) noticed an error in yuzu's kernel implementation and made the necessary changes to {{< gh-hovercard "9411" "unlock thread mutex before destruction," >}} as not doing so incurs in undefined behaviour.
+[Saalvage](https://github.com/Saalvage) noticed an error in yuzu's kernel implementation and made the necessary changes to {{< gh-hovercard "9411" "unlock thread mutex before destruction," >}} as not doing so incurs an undefined behaviour.
 “Here be Dragons” and all that.

 byte[] submitted a change that {{< gh-hovercard "9398" "improves the handling of system startup failure," >}} in order to prevent deadlocks and crashes when/if the GPU initialization fails.